-A little less than six months ago you could finance a home with no money down with few problems.
-Even if you had marginal credit, no assets, and a relatively soft employment history.
+A little less than six months ago, you could finance a home with no money down with few restrictions.

-These days you’ll spend a lot of time shopping for 100% financing even if your the most well-qualified borrower out there.
-You may even fail to find one bank or lender willing to offer you financing without a down payment.
+But times have quickly changed.
+These days you’ll need to spend a lot of time shopping for 100% financing even if your the most well-qualified borrower out there.
+You may even fail to find a single bank or lender willing to offer you financing without a down payment.

-While it may not be as easy to qualify as its predecessor, it should stick around a bit longer with protections in place for the banks and lenders offering it.
+While it may not be as easy to qualify as its predecessor, the loan program should stick around a bit longer with protections in place for the banks and lenders offering it.

 Just don’t be surprised if the lending environment you were used to just last season is a lot less familiar.

 It seems the gig is up for loose lending, and borrowers will be expected to show a lot more to lenders in order to qualify.
 Personally, I think that’s a good thing if we want to avoid a complete meltdown.